 Join the Midweek group who go out every Tuesday, Wednesday & Thursday on a wide variety of nature reserves throughout Leicestershire & Rutland

-Participate in one of the Sunday groups – the 2nd Sunday of the month is spent in the Charnwood area and the 4th Sunday of the month is spent in the Rutland area
+Participate in the Sunday group – the 2nd Sunday of the month is spent in the Charnwood area

 Assist a Nature Reserve volunteer group focussed on a specific nature reserve